vuedx/languagetools/extensions/vscode-vue-language-features/readme.md

-# Vue
+# Vue Language Features

-> ⚠️ Experimental

-This extension provides language grammar for `.vue` files.
+This extension provides advanced language features for `.vue` files.

 Made with 💚 for Vue Developers.